francispotter/busy-mirror/README.md

 busy defer --to tomorrow
 ```

-Get all the tasks scheduled for today.
+Add all the tasks scheduled for today to the list.

 ```
 busy activate --today